wwwaiser/real-estate-map-project/week-01.md

 - ✅ **GitHub Repository:**
   - Create a GitHub repository for the project to share and collaborate on code.
 [Creating a new repository on GitHub](https://docs.github.com/en/github/getting-started-with-github/create-a-repo)
   - Share URL to your repo with a project Leader
+  - Add link to your trello board to the README.md file in your repository

 ## Initialize Project